-Deep Winter is cool and dark and shares characteristics with winter and autumn in the 12 season system of color analysis.
+Deep Winter is a captivating blend of cool and dark tones, often sharing characteristics with both Winter and Autumn in the 12-season system of color analysis.

-If this sounds like you, you might be a Deep Winter!
+If these descriptions resonate with you, you could very well be a Deep Winter!

 Table of Contents

-The winter color family is cool and includes deep autumn, true/cool winter, and clear winter.
+The Winter color family is inherently cool and is subdivided into three distinct categories: deep winter, true/cool winter, and clear winter.

 - True/Cool Winter